sagemath/trac_to_gh/Issue 1498.md

 # Issue 1498: notebook -- bug in keeping track of date of last edit of worksheets maybe

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1498

 Original creator: was